ascender1729/SalaryPredictionLinearReg/README.md

 ## License

-This project is open-sourced under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Contact